Find Affordable College Courses

 Women make up 77% of the ecology majors at the school.

 Florida International University came in at #6 in this year’s edition of the Most Popular Ecology & Systematics Biology Bachelor’s Degree Schools in Florida ranking.
-Located in the suburb of Miami, FIU is a public school with a fairly large student population.
+Located in the large suburb of Miami, FIU is a public school with a very large student population.

 About 77% of the students majoring in ecology at the school are women while 23% are male.